 - Medications treating osteoporosis -Bisphosphonates are a class of drug used to treat osteoporosis and its use can alter treatment recommendations.

-Dr. Suway and his associates will closely monitor those patients who are at an increased risk of developing both diseases by assessing family history, medical history, X-ray results, current medications and modifiable risk factors.
+Dr. Suway and Dr. Toscano will closely monitor those patients who are at an increased risk of developing both diseases by assessing family history, medical history, X-ray results, current medications and modifiable risk factors.
 Tobacco use, obesity, poor diet and estrogen deficiency can all be managed using a combination of education, support and prescription medications.
-Our doctors will recommend the most conservative treatment that is appropriate.
+The doctors will recommend the most conservative treatment that is appropriate.

 If you have any questions about periodontal disease and its connection with osteoporosis, please feel free to call the office.